PRACTICAL INFORMATION/ FAQ

 How Does It Work?

-There are two ways to see our shows.
-The most common is for you to invite us to your school.
-The other is for you to visit us in the Reduta Theatre, Prague (the program for the Reduta Theatre is in the menu above).
+There are several different ways to see our shows.
+The most common way is for you to invite us to your school.
+Another is for you to visit us in the Reduta Theatre, Prague (the program for the Reduta Theatre is in the menu above).
+The final option is to see a show online (details on the online program are also in teh menu above).

 If we come to your school, we will arrive by car 45 minutes before show time.
 We will have everything we need with us, but we will need access to the space in order to prepare the first show in time.
 Then you bring a group of students to watch the show.
 The show will last an hour (or less for primary students.)
 Then you take the students away and usually, if you want a different show for another group, we will take some time to pack away the first show and prepare the next show.
 The same team of actors can play up to three different shows in a morning.
 It is even possible to play four shows by special arrangement.